turbonomic-integrations/action-notify/README.md

 - External SMTP service.

-- Kubernetes equivalent environment for deployment if not using the Turbonomic XL OVA.
+- Kubernetes equivalent<sup>1</sup> environment for deployment if not using the Turbonomic XL OVA.

+<sup>[1]</sup> Generated images may be deployed to any environment which can run
+Docker images, however, the build and deployment system provided herein are designed for use with Kubernetes and Kubernetes compatible systems using `kubectl` commands.
+See also [manual](#manual) install instructions.

 ******